-In a change from the more formal and patriotic music and poetry that we associate with remembrance events, we were commisioned by the Friends of the Crystal Palace Subway, to entertain an audience of over 200 with poems, stories, dance, songs and jollification from the Home Front of the Second World War; families waiting at home, children being evacuated, servicemen and women on leave, the red tape, the privations and the tribulations of life during the blitz.
-All this took place in Crystal Palace’s only surviving, public air raid shelter - the first arts event in the Subway for nearly 40 years.
+In a change from the more formal and patriotic music and poetry that we associate with remembrance events, we were commissioned by the Friends of the Crystal Palace Subway, to entertain an audience of over 200 with poems, stories, dance, songs and jollification from the Home Front of the Second World War; families waiting at home, children being evacuated, servicemen and women on leave, the red tape, the privations and the tribulations of life during the blitz.
+All this took place in Crystal Palace’s only surviving public air raid shelter - the first arts event in the Subway for nearly 40 years.
 Two hours of amazing entertainment, from the first warning siren to the sound of the “All Clear”.

 For the duration of the raid, the audience was entertained by poets, musicians and storytellers - supporting Robin, Irène and Isabel were Graham Campbell; Jazzman John Clarke; Anna Drysdale; Racheal Joseph; John Musgrave; Steve Tasane, Louise Yates and Rosemary Yung.

 All in all, a unique experience in a unique space, with a serious message.
 The performance ended with a minute’s silence and the sounding of the Last Post.

 Read the full programme for the event here.

 Isabel's epic poem Souk - a journey through the towns, cities & countryside of 21st century Morocco - had its first outing at London's Loose Muse in April 2017.
-Inspired by her time spent in the country, Souk is being developed into a multi-sensory experience, combining elements of Oud accompaniment in performance, photography by Jules Steele and Andrew Borge and design by Kerry Andrews.
-This will be augmented by a chapbook of the poem featuring some of the images, published in June 2018.
+Inspired by her time spent in the country, Souk is slated for development into a multi-sensory experience, combining elements of Oud accompaniment in performance, with photography by Jules Steele and Andrew Borge.
+This was augmented by a chapbook of the poem featuring some of the images, published in June 2018.
 Isabel was invited to perform the piece in mufti at the Tom Thumb Theatre in Margate (see Gallery pages for flyer with more details).
 Watch this space for more Souk stuff from our self styled "Florence of Arabia"!